Heaven (British band): Later activities

 Singer Terry Scott Jr. formed a third version of Heaven which toured in Europe, then signed a contract as a solo singer with CBS in France.
 He released several singles in France in the 1970s and a solo album, Survivor, in 1979.
 He continues to perform with his band in Normandy.

 After the original Heaven split up, Mick Cooper continued to play in local bands.
-Lead guitarist Andy Scarisbrick was in several local bands, including Alice and country rock outfit Panama Red, eventually relocating to Bristol in the mid 70s and joining the Overlanders of 'Michelle' fame.
+Lead guitarist Andy Scarisbrick was in several local bands, including Alice and country rock outfit Panama Red, eventually relocating to Bristol in the mid 1970s and joining the Overlanders.
 He later moved to London and was a founder member of the Mental Health Act.
 He died in Islington, North London in 2006.
 Guitarist and songwriter Eddie Harnett also played in various local bands before emigrating to the US where he died in 2011.
 Barry Paul was later a member of the Heavy Metal Kids, then joined Savoy Brown in the early 1980s and later ran a recording studio in Los Angeles.
 John Gordon went on to play with Highway, and then with Alan Price, Bill Haley, and Joe Brown.
-He currently works with Bernie Marsden and various gigging bands around London.
+He latterly worked with Bernie Marsden and various gigging bands around London.
 The other members worked outside the music business.
 Brian Kemp died in 1992 following a road accident; subsequently Cooper, Holloway, Scarisbrick, Glover, and Somerville reunited as Heaven for a one-off tribute performance.

 Brass Rock 1 was reissued on CD by Cherry Red Records in 2008.